OVERVIEW

 Focus Areas

-Data Postures: We tested four distinct ways to approach posture: Qualitative, Quantitative, Proportional, and Distributed, to see which mental model resonated with security engineers.
+Data Postures: We tested four distinct approaches (Qualitative, Quantitative, Proportional, Distributed) to see which mental model resonated with security engineers.

 Visualization Audit: We explored complex visualizations like Marimekko charts but found they added cognitive load.
 We pivoted to standard bar and donut charts for instant readability.